Piritiz passive GPS tracker — battery-powered device, movement-triggered location updatesCategoriesTrailer Tracking

 How Passive GPS Technology Works for Heavy Equipment Assets

-Passive GPS tracking operates fundamentally differently from real-time tracking systems, using a recording and reporting model specifically designed for assets that don’t require second-by-second monitoring.
+Passive GPS tracking operates fundamentally differently from passive location monitoring systems, using a recording and reporting model specifically designed for assets that don’t require second-by-second monitoring.
 The GPS device captures location data at predetermined intervals throughout its deployment period, storing this information internally until the scheduled reporting time arrives.
 When the device communicates with the tracking platform, it transmits all stored location points, creating a complete movement history without the battery drain associated with constant transmission.

 This passive approach delivers exceptional battery longevity because the device spends most of its time in low-power mode, only activating the GPS receiver and cellular radio when necessary for location capture and data transmission.
-The 90-day battery life that results from this efficient design eliminates the maintenance burden that comes with tracking systems requiring weekly or monthly battery changes—a critical advantage for heavy machinery that may be deployed at remote sites or stored in locations without easy access to power.
+The up to 5-year battery life life that results from this efficient design eliminates the maintenance burden that comes with tracking systems requiring weekly or monthly battery changes—a critical advantage for heavy machinery that may be deployed at remote sites or stored in locations without easy access to power.

 Installation simplicity represents another key advantage of passive tracking for heavy equipment.
 The compact, weatherproof devices mount discreetly on machinery using magnetic attachment, adhesive backing, or simple bracket installation, requiring no wiring into vehicle electrical systems and no professional installation services.
 Fleet managers can deploy tracking across their entire equipment inventory in hours rather than the days or weeks required for hardwired systems, and devices can be quickly relocated when equipment gets sold, reassigned, or temporarily taken out of service.